 Theta values are negative in long option positions and positive in short option positions.
-Initially, out of the money options have a faster rate of theta decay than at the money options, but as expiration nears, the rate of theta decay for OTM options slows and the ATM options begin to experience theta decay at a faster rate.
+Initially, out of the money options have a faster rate of theta decay than at the money options, but as expiration nears, the rate of theta option time decay for OTM options slows and the ATM options begin to experience theta decay at a faster rate.
 This is a function of theta being a much smaller component of an OTM option's price, the closer the option is to expiring.

 Theta is often called a "silent killer" of option buyers.
 Buyers, by definition, have only limited risk in their strategies together with the potential for unlimited gains.
 While this might look good on paper, in practice it often turns out to be death by a thousand cuts.